ambitioninc/gclient-service-account-auth/docs/quickstart.rst

 In the example above, we create an AuthorizedService object for Google Analytics.
 Obviously, the values for ``project_id``, ``email``, and ``key`` would need to be replaced.
-Once this object, ``ga_service`` is created, all the functionallity of the Google Analytics Python API can be accessed through the ``ga_service.service`` attribute.
+Once this object, ``ga_service`` is created, all the functionality of the Google Analytics Python API can be accessed through the ``ga_service.service`` attribute.
 This ``service`` attribute is authenticated with Google, with the authorizations associated with the service account.